kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ```

 ## Temporary storage configuration
-Kestra write some temporary files during task processing, but default file will be created on `/tmp` but you can change the location with this configuration :
+Kestra writes temporary files during task processing.
+By default files will be created on `/tmp`, but you can change the location with this configuration:

 ```yaml
 kestra:
   tasks: